Village Vanguard: Jazz

 By 1957, as one commentator writes, "Gordon reversed his policy, putting jazz at the top of the bill and letting the folknicks…and the comics…fill it out.
 Thus the Vanguard booked Miles Davis, Horace Silver, Thelonious Monk, Gerry Mulligan, the Modern Jazz Quartet, Jimmy Giuffre, Sonny Rollins, Anita O'Day, Charlie Mingus, Bill Evans (a regular), Stan Getz, Carmen McRae."

 The booking of Monk demonstrated the Vanguard's ability to take a relatively unknown musician and help launch their career.
 The story began with the first ever encounter between Max and Lorraine, who met in the Bluebell Bakery, a "homey little Fire Island joint."
-After Lorraine walked in and spotted Max (who she knew to be the Vanguard's owner), she proposed that he showcase Monk at the club for a week.
+After Lorraine walked in and spotted Max (whom she knew to be the Vanguard's owner), she proposed that he showcases Monk at the club for a week.
 Max agreed and on September 14, 1948, Monk opened at the Vanguard.
 The reception was not ideal. "[N]obody came.
 None of the so-called jazz critics.
 None of the so-called cognoscenti.
 Zilch."
 But Lorraine continued to sponsor Monk as a genius and, through her persistence, helped him grow into the pillar of jazz he became.

 From the 1950s on, the Vanguard was the leading small venue for jazz, launching many celebrated careers and sustaining others that were already aloft.
 The Thad Jones–Mel Lewis Orchestra that eventually became the Vanguard Jazz Orchestra played on Monday nights between 1966 and 1990.

 Max Gordon died on May 11, 1989.
 The day after, Lorraine closed the Vanguard; the following day, she reopened it and continued to run the place.
 On June 9, 2018, Lorraine Gordon died of a stroke at age 95.